Our Past LOVEPIZZA Gives Initiatives

 supporting Zebra Child Protection Centre

 For our first birthday we decided to do a BOGO ... all day.
-What that a bit of a silly idea in hindsight... umm yep.
+A bit of a silly idea in hindsight... umm yep.
 We were literally lined up out the door, across the front of our shop and around the corner... for 10 hours straight.
 IN JANUARY IN EDMONTON.It was the biggest single day that we have had a LOVEPIZZA.
 As a team we made 822 pizza -IN ONE DAY.

 Anyways, we decided to do a BOGO and donate $1 from each pizza we sold to Zebra Child Protection Centre AND collect (and match cash donations).
 Why did we choose Zebra to partner with on this big day?